parithoshpoojary/du-microservice/README.md

 ## DU - Microservice

-`DU - Microservice` is a basic microservice design for an application that returns information of an institution's department's and its user's.
+`DU - Microservice` is a basic microservice application that returns information of an institution's department and its user's.

 For the microservice cloud-config-server **[click here](https://github.com/parithoshpoojary/ms-config-server).**